Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Januari 2026 04.26.48 UTC
+- WIB: Senin, 12 Januari 2026 05.30.31 UTC
-- WITA: Senin, 12 Januari 2026 05.26.48 UTC
+- WITA: Senin, 12 Januari 2026 06.30.31 UTC
-- WIT: Senin, 12 Januari 2026 06.26.48 UTC
+- WIT: Senin, 12 Januari 2026 07.30.31 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: motivational
+Kategori: friendship